-- To review the current amplitude and DC offset, to remove the DC offset, or to apply normalization to an open file. - To apply normalization or remove the DC offset while recording in Auto-stop mode. - To apply normalization or remove the DC offset during a scheduled recording. - To apply normalization or remove the DC offset during batch processing.
+- To review the current amplitude and DC offset, to remove the DC offset, or to apply normalization to an open file (menu "Process" "Normalization and DC offset..."). - Professional, VideoPro, and Developer Editions only.
+To review the current amplitude of a selection, or to apply normalization to a selection (menu "Process" "Normalize selection..."). - To apply normalization or remove the DC offset while recording in Auto-stop mode. - To apply normalization or remove the DC offset during a scheduled recording. - To apply normalization or remove the DC offset during batch processing.